-If the air filter has to be cleaned or replaced, see an authorized Ski-Doo dealer
+If the air filter has to be cleaned or replaced, see an authorized Ski-Doo dealer, repair shop, or person of your own choosing.

 Exhaust System

 Exhaust System Verification

 The muffler tail pipe should be centered with the exit hole in the bottom pan.
 Exhaust system must be free of rust or leaks.
 Make sure that all parts are securely in place.